Published October 2017

-Butylenes are four-carbon monoolefins that are used in fuel and chemical applications.
-In 2015, the fuel market accounted for about 56% of the total world consumption of butylenes and chemical usage for about 44% of total consumption.
-This is relatively consistent for all regions.
-The major fuel application is in the manufacture of gasoline blending components, such as gasoline alkylate and methyl tert-butyl ether (MTBE) and ethyl tert-butyl ether (ETBE), which are used as octane improvers in fuel applications.
+In 2017, the fuel market accounted for about 81.5% of the total world consumption of butylenes, with chemical usage accounting for about 18.5%.
+The major fuel application is in the manufacture of gasoline blending components, such as gasoline alkylate and methyl tertiary-butyl ether (MTBE) and ethyl tertiary-butyl ether (ETBE), which are used as octane improvers in fuel applications.

 ETBE is used exclusively as an octane improver, while the vast majority of MTBE is used as an octane improver, with the remainder being consumed in the production of high-purity isobutylene.
 Isobutylene serves as a raw material for MTBE and ETBE, as well as for isooctane.
 Butylenes may also be blended directly into gasoline for volatility control.
 They are also marketed with propane and butanes as liquefied petroleum gas (LPG).

-Nearly all MTBE and all of the ETBE produced in the United States is exported to other countries as a gasoline octane improver.
-In 2015, fuel uses, led by butylene alkylates, accounted for about 53% of total consumption, while chemicals accounted for the remaining 47%.
-Overall growth is forecast at 4.0% annually during 2015–20.
+Nearly all MTBE and all of the ETBE produced in the United States is exported to other countries as gasoline octane improvers.
+In 2017, fuel uses, led by butylene alkylates, accounted for about 87% of total consumption, while chemicals accounted for the remainder.
+Overall growth is forecast to be moderate during 2017–22.

-Western European consumption of butylenes is forecast to decline at 0.3% annually during 2015–20.
-Fuel uses accounted for about 52% and chemical uses for 48% of consumption in 2015.
-Western Europe is the leading consumer of ETBE worldwide.
+Western European consumption of butylenes is forecast to decline only slightly during 2017–22.
+Fuel uses accounted for about 79% and chemical uses for 21% of consumption in 2017.

-Chinese consumption of butylenes is forecast to grow at an average rate of almost 3% annually during 2015–20.
-Fuel uses accounted for about 65% of consumption, with growth forecast at 0.4% annually.
-Chemical uses accounted for about 35%, with growth forecast at 6.8% annually.
+Chinese consumption of butylenes is forecast to increase moderately during 2017–22.
+Fuel uses accounted for about 89% of consumption, with chemical uses accounting for about 11%.

-Overall, world capacity for butylenes is forecast to grow at 2.0% annually during 2015–20, led by growth of isobutylene at 3.0% per year; normal butylenes are expected to grow at a slower rate of 1.4% per year.
-Production from ethylene steam crackers (olefins plants) is projected to grow the fastest at about 3% annually during 2015–20, led by isobutylene at 3.5% and normal butylenes at almost 3%.
+Overall, world capacity for butylenes is forecast to grow at about 2% annually during 2017–22, led by growth of isobutylene at 2.5% per year; normal butylenes are expected to grow at a slower rate of 2.0% per year.
+Production from ethylene steam crackers (olefins plants) is projected to grow the fastest at about 4% annually during 2017–22, led by nbutylene at almost 4.5% and isobutylene at 4.0%.